oottppxx/enigma2/plugins/heinz/READMEtext.md

 keep a copy of the edited file, as upgrades to newer versions of the plugin will overwrite it.

+From version 6.2.0a, "recording" functionality was added, that allows one to download content from the archive into the local drive.

 Dev/Testing on OpenATV 6.0, Caveat Emptor.

+For new versions with "recording" functionality:

+Dev/Testing on OpenATV 6.2, Caveat Emptor.